-- nutrigenomics in dairy animals --> the main purpose is to harness the capacity of dietary fatty acids to induce specific transcription factors called peroxisome proliferator-activated receptors with potential important roles in controlling metabolism, immune function, and milk quality.
-The long term goal is to improve the metabolism and the immune system of dairy animals around parturition via nutrient-gene interactions.
+- nutrigenomics in dairy animals --> the main purpose is to harness the capacity of dietary fatty acids and secondary metabolites present in plants to induce specific transcription factors (i.e., peroxisome proliferator-activated receptors and Nuclear factor erythroid 2-related factor 2) with potential important roles in controlling metabolism, oxidative stress, immune function, and milk quality.
+The long term goal is to improve the condition of dairy animals around parturition via nutrient-gene interactions.
 Before nutrigenomics can have applications foundametal investigations need to be carried out.

 - milk and human health --> milk is known to provide benefits to humans but the biological reasons for these effects are not always clear.
-Few years ago it was discovered that milk contains an important amount of small vesicles (i.e., exosomes) full of very small RNA (micro RNA or miRNA), If these miRNA cross the intestine and are present in blood (i.e., horizontal transfer) can affect the biology of people consuming milk.
-In particular can affect the immune system.
-The study of these miRNA can have tremendous consequences to human health and dairy industry.
+Few years ago it was discovered that milk contains an important amount of small vesicles (i.e., exosomes) full of very small RNA (micro RNA or miRNA).
+If these miRNA cross the intestine and are present in blood (i.e., horizontal transfer) can affect the biology of people consuming milk, including immune system and obesity.
+The study of these miRNA can have tremendous consequences to human health and the dairy industry.

 - systems biology --> few years ago I developed a novel bioinformatics tool called Dynamic Impact Approach that can aid in the analysis of omics data produced from complex experiments, such as time-course and multiple treatments experiments.
 The goal is to further develop the tool and make it available to the public.